MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-defender-for-cloud-apps.md

 > - **Carry out the decision-making process:** Review and discuss all the decisions that are required.
 This task should occur prior to setting up anything in production.
 > - **Review licensing requirements:** Ensure that you understand the product licensing and user licensing requirements.
 If necessary, procure and assign more licenses.
 > - **Publish user documentation:** Publish information that users will need to answer questions and clarify expectations.
 Provide guidance, communications, and training to your users so they're prepared.
-> - **Create an Azure AD conditional access policy:** Create a conditional access policy in Azure AD to enable real-time controls for monitoring the Power BI service.
-At first, enable the Azure AD conditional access policy for a few test users.
+> - **Create a Microsoft Entra conditional access policy:** Create a conditional access policy in Microsoft Entra ID to enable real-time controls for monitoring the Power BI service.
+At first, enable the Microsoft Entra conditional access policy for a few test users.
 > - **Set Power BI as a connected app in Defender for Cloud Apps:** Add or verify that Power BI appears as a connected app in Defender for Cloud Apps for conditional access app control.
 > - **Perform initial testing:** Sign in to the Power BI service as one of the test users.
 Verify that access works.
 Also verify that the message displayed informs you that the Power BI service is monitored by Defender for Cloud Apps.
 > - **Create and test a real-time policy:** Using the use cases already compiled, create an access policy or a session policy in Defender for Cloud Apps.